Amazing promotional video production

 - while simultaneously defeating competitors.

-It's important to keep this in your mind, as a goal-achieving top-of-page video isn't like a brand video, or a video ad for Google Ads, or a even social media video though you may well later use it on Facebook or YouTube.
+It's important to keep this in your mind, as a goal-achieving, top-of-page video isn't like a brand video, or a video ad for Google Ads, or a even social media video - though you may well adapt it for Facebook.
+Twitter or YouTube.

 It's a first point of contact top-of-page video designed to measurably help you hit a pre-specified goal.

-This same rule applies whether your traffic comes from SEO, Google advertising or social media.
+This same rule applies whether your traffic comes from SEO, Google Ads or social media.

 How can you differentiate your promotional video production?